-Philanthropy & the World's High Net Worth Individuals
+Philanthropy and the World's High Net Worth Individuals

 The wealthiest individuals in the world gave more than $285-billion to charity in 2006, according to the 2007 World Wealth Report, an annual look at the financial practices of high-net worth individuals (HNWIs).